Real $K$-Theory for $C^*$-Algebras: Just the Facts: Introduction

-This work arose in connection with the second author's collaboration with Erik Akkermanns.
+This work arose in connection with the second author's collaboration with Erik Akkermans.
 We are most grateful to him and to his students, particularly to Nadav Orion, who have provided invaluable feedback and true insight in the development of this work.
-We are also very grateful to Jean Bellissard, Joachim Cuntz, John Klein, Chris Phillips, Emil Prodan, and Jonathan Rosenberg for providing us with various deep insights as this paper developed.
+We are also very grateful to Jean Bellissard, Joachim Cuntz, Yigal Kamel, John Klein, N. Christopher Phillips, Emil Prodan, Jonathan Rosenberg, and Chuck Weibel, for providing us with various deep insights as this {\BS} developed.

 We especially want to acknowledge with great pleasure the extensive philosophical and detailed help that we have received from Max Karoubi, who, more than anyone, is responsible for the very existence of $KO$-theory for spaces and algebras as we know it.